 The TMC serves as a control center to monitor, manage and control daily road activity.
-It provides Signals with unprecedented ability to respond to incidents in real time, acting upon real-time data from cameras set up at 174 intersections (providing visibility to 594 km of regional roadway in the City), as well as data on roadway incidents and traffic jams from 311 and Waze7.
+It provides the City with unprecedented ability to respond to incidents in real time, acting upon real-time data from cameras set up at 180 intersections (providing visibility to 600 km of regional roadway), as well as data on roadway incidents and traffic jams from 311 and Waze7.
 The TMC also conducts data management and coordinates with other internal and external stakeholders.